• Skip to main content

 • Stir in the coriander water and more water to cover the stew and bring this to a boil.

-½ cup Fresh coriander leaves, 1 cup water
+½ cup Fresh coriander leaves

 • Adjust the salt and spices and then cook covered for 40 minutes to an hour on low flame or until the beef and all the vegetables are cooked (Do occasionally stir the stew to prevent it from sticking or burning)